darkside/monocle/README.md

     $ rails g monocle:matview view_name

-This will generate a monocle materialized SQL template and a model.
+This will generate a Monocle materialized SQL template and a model.
 You can skip creating the model with `--skip-model`.

 ## Included Rake Tasks